blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/exorcism_of_coulsborrough/info.md

 - Hole leading down to Level 2, room 4

 ### 5
+- 2 petty mercenaries with weapons on a table
 - Kitchen with chicken soup
 - vegetables
 - Ice box with fresh beef